appsody/website/content/docs/using-appsody/building-and-deploying.md

 This behavior can be explained by the fact that - if you simply issue `appsody deploy` without explicitly tagging the image - you end up with a deployment manifest (the `app-deploy.yaml` file) that is identical to the one that was used to deploy the application the first time.
 Therefore, Kubernetes will detect no differences in the deployment yaml, and will do nothing to update your app.

-In order to ensure that the latest version of your app gets pushed down to the cluster, explicitly tag the image every time with a new tag, to force Kubernetes to take action (for example: `appsody deploy -t dev.local/my-image:0.x`, where you increment x every time you re-deploy).
+To ensure that the latest version of your app is pushed to the cluster, use the -t flag to add a unique tag every time you redeploy your app.
+Kubernetes then detects a change in the deployment manifest, and pushes your app to the cluster again.
+For example: appsody deploy -t dev.local/my-image:0.x, where x is a number that you increment every time you redeploy.
 ## Deploying your app through a Tekton pipeline

 > This deployment option is under development